 Patient & Family Support for Cancer

 The Sidney Kimmel Cancer Center at Jefferson is your partner on the road to recovery.
-As we navigate this journey together, we understand that cancer can affect many aspects of your life.
-That's why the Jefferson staff works with you and your family, helping to meet your physical and emotional needs during this difficult time.
+We understand that cancer can affect many aspects of your life.
+That's why the Jefferson staff will work with you and your family, helping to meet your physical and emotional needs during this difficult time.

 Oncology Social Workers

 Social workers understand that cancer is a disease that affects the entire family, and sometimes those effects last after treatment is completed.
 One of the main goals in offering social work services in oncology is to reduce outside stressors, which can impact a person's ability to cope with a cancer diagnosis and treatment.
 Our oncology social workers specialize in:

 - Individual, couple and family counseling to cope with illness adjustment issues, stress management and/or end-of-life issues

 - Support and referrals for symptoms of anxiety and depression related to the cancer diagnosis

 - Support for patients in talking with their children and grandchildren about their cancer diagnosis

 - Resource information and financial needs (home healthcare; medical equipment; Social Security Disability (SSD)/Social Security Insurance (SSI); prescription assistance; hospice care; insurance questions; transportation; general financial assistance